 Project number: RED-SPD 075/12 Rev.1 (F)

 Project country: China

 Budget: Total: US\$ 199,000

 ITTO Contribution: US\$ 145,800

 Government of China: US\$ 53,200

 Submitted by: Government of China

-Implementing agency: Chinese Academy of Forestry, Division of Forest Resource Information Techniques
+Implementing agency: Chinese Academy of Forestry, I Techniques Division of Forest Resource Information

 Duration: 18 months

 Financed at: REDDES 4 th Cycle (2012)

 Status: Ongoing

 Forest ecotourism is an important part of the construction of the Hainan International Tourism Island.
 Forest ecotourism is an important and effective way to enhance environmental services and local livelihoods in the province and investigation and assessment of tropical forest ecotourism resources is the most important step for implementing and promoting ecotourism.
-Six typical tropical forest ecotourism resources at the forest landscape and/or forest ecotourism.
+Six typical tropical forest ecotourism resources at the forest landscape and/or forest community level will be selected as demonstration objects to assess the potential of developing tropical forest ecotourism.
 A sound methodology for investigating and assessing tropical forest ecotourism resources in the Hainan Province will be developed through reviewing relevant knowledge and best practices and participatory multi-stakeholders consultation process.
 A comprehensive assessment report on the six typical forest ecotourism resources will be published and circulated to interested parties in China.